wimrijnders/V3DLib/README.md

 ## First Release

-When I started this project, I resolved to release at the point that all examples would compile and run on the `VideoCore 6`.
+When I started this project, I resolved to release at the point that all examples would compile and run on the `VideoCore VI`.
 I have finally reached this point.

 -----